geogardenclub/geogardenclub.github.io/docs/user-guide/your-first-garden.md

 ## Add plantings

 Now that you have a garden with beds you can add plantings.
-You can add plantings to your garden by navigating into the **Details Screen** for that garden.

-Select +Planting to open the **Create Planting Screen.**
+You can add plantings to your garden by navigating into the **Details Screen** for that garden by tapping on the **+Planting** floating button to open the **Create Planting Screen.**

 <video controls width="300">
   <source src="/img/user-guide/create-planting.mp4"/>